ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 Transaction fee, in nAVAX, for transactions that create new blockchains.
 Defaults to `1000000000` nAVAX (1 AVAX) per transaction.
 This can only be changed on a local network.

+#### `--transform-subnet-tx-fee` (int)

+Transaction fee, in nAVAX, for transactions that transform subnets.
+Defaults to `1000000000` nAVAX (1 AVAX) per transaction.
+This can only be changed on a local network.

+#### `--add-primary-network-validator-fee` (int)

+Transaction fee, in nAVAX, for transactions that add new primary network validators.
+Defaults to 0.
+This can only be changed on a local network.

+#### `--add-primary-network-delegator-fee` (int)

+Transaction fee, in nAVAX, for transactions that add new primary network delegators.
+Defaults to 0.
+This can only be changed on a local network.

+#### `--add-subnet-validator-fee` (int)

+Transaction fee, in nAVAX, for transactions that add new subnet validators.
+Defaults to `10000000` nAVAX (.01 AVAX).

+#### `--add-subnet-delegator-fee` (int)

+Transaction fee, in nAVAX, for transactions that add new subnet delegators.
+Defaults to `10000000` nAVAX (.01 AVAX).

 #### `--min-delegator-stake` (int)